-"As soon as we were inside, one
+"As soon as we were inside,

-man as a law officer from one of the northern counties.
+the other man as a law officer from one of the northern counties.
 Maybe you

 think I wasn't hastily reviewing my most recent sins as we sat down!"
 That

-radio days to Barney during a lull in business in the electronics repair shop.
-The last anecdote concerns his service as an Amateur helping to establish and run a
+radio days to Barney during a lull in business in the electronics repair shop,

+last anecdote concerns his service as an Amateur helping to establish and run a

 communications net during a spate of tornadoes in the Midwest - a scenario familiar